A1iHassan/Markdown-Generator/app/README.md

-# Markdown Geerateot v 0.0.1
+# Markdown Geerateot v 1.1.0

-This is going to be a redo for the Markdown project
+**New feature**
+Now you can directly copy the markdown after finishing working on your file.